 The goal of the Modern Languages Department is to prepare our students through a Proficiency-based classroom.
 Students will develop the ability to use the language for real world purposes in culturally appropriate ways.
-Interactive and engaging programs in Farsi, French, Japanese, Mandarin and Spanish will help students acquire the language using music, novels, online resources and multimedia.
+Interactive and engaging programs in Farsi, French, Japanese, Mandarin and Spanish will help students acquire the language through the use of music, novels, online resources and multimedia.